Bleron213/Ecommerce-DDD/README.md

 1. In the solution root, you can find a postman collection.
 Open it in Postman and you can send test requests.
 Make sure to adjust ports as needed.
 2. Open View -> Test Explorer -> Right click on Ecommerce.Tests and Run.
 Everything should pass.

+## Design Decisions & Assumptions

+### Repository Pattern

+The Repository pattern has been implemented in this solution for PoC reasons, but I don't think it is necessary or recommended.
+Repository pattern and Specification pattern are abstractions that provide no real benefit other than bringing in another abstraction.
+EF Core is already a Repository pattern with Unit Of Work, so introducing another Repository pattern is unnecessary and redundant.
+It would make sense if the ORM was Dapper or ADO.NET, but EF Core is already a very stable software and abstracting it away makes it less powerful.

+In Production, I would argue that just using DbContext directly provides more value rather than creating another abstraction.

+### Unit Testing Approach

+**Unit Tests** are strictly implemented in the Entity Level layer.
+No mocking has been implemented and I don't recommend any mocking, ever.
+Mocking provides zero tangible value.
+Unit tests here test the business logic strictly, and if a refactor happens in the future or the current business logic is extended, we can be sure that our previous logic remains as is.
+There is real value from these tests because

+1. They are blazing fast.
+2. They can run in the CI/CD pipeline and provide fast feedback if something breaks.

+### Code-First vs Database-First

+Initially, I wanted to add a Database-First approach, but for PoC reasons I decided to go with a Code-First application.
+In Production-grade applications, however, I recommend going Database-First.

 ## Credits